Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to surface mediated coupling: Discussion

-In summary, we proposed to combine the mechanical degree of freedom offered by micromechanical resonators to the capabilities enabled by propagating surface acoustic waves to build a reciprocal system allowing either to coherently control mechanical systems through SAW, or rather, to channel SAW propagation at the substrate surface through resonator-to-resonator coupling at a sub-wavelength scale.
+In summary, we proposed to combine the mechanical degree of freedom offered by micromechanical resonators to the capabilities enabled by propagating surface acoustic waves to build a reciprocal system allowing either to coherently control mechanical resonators through SAW, or rather, to channel SAW propagation at the substrate surface through resonator-to-resonator coupling at a sub-wavelength scale.
 The core component of the investigated system is a pair of coupled resonators taking the basic shape of cylindrical pillars.
-By tuning the resonator-to-resonator distance as well as the impinging SAW wave vector orientation, switching between different coupling schemes could be observed, with features unveiled thanks to a full retrieval of the vectorial nature of the interaction obtained through direct imaging of the resonator motion.
-At low separation distance, dipole-dipole interaction seems to predominate and the SAW wave vector mostly acts as a means to select the active coupled mode, in a way clearly reminiscent of plasmonic coupling of nanoparticles.
+By tuning the resonator-to-resonator distance as well as the impinging SAW wave vector orientation, switching between different coupling schemes could be observed.
+The remarkable features of the coupling mechanism at play were unveiled thanks to a full retrieval of the vectorial nature of the interaction obtained through direct imaging of the resonator motion.
+At low separation distance, dipole-dipole interaction seems to predominate.
+The SAW wave vector mostly acts as a means to select the active coupled mode, in a way clearly reminiscent of plasmonic coupling of nanoparticles.
 At higher separation distances, mechanical coupling becomes preponderate.
-In this case, the coupling mechanism seems insensitive to the SAW propagation direction and clear avoided crossings are observed.
+In this case, the coupling mechanism is insensitive to the SAW propagation direction.
+Orthogonal polarisation states are here observed, hinting at the occurrence of avoided crossings.
 A numerical model based on the finite element method was used and shown to exhibit good agreement with the observed frequency response.
 The model however fails to account for the mode shapes, that could here be directly experimentally observed.
 Further developments are then required, that would first and foremost aim at the inclusion of dissipation and non-linearities.
-Such a complete description could allow exploiting the richness and unique features of the proposed platform for the coherent control of complex mechanical systems but also, conversely, for the control of the displacement and hence strain distribution on a substrate surface.
-This control could further be enhanced by tuning both the resonator shape and material, in view of increasing the quality factor.
-It could also be possible to bring additional degrees of tunability to the coupling by a thorough exploitation of the SAW excitation, for instance by controlling the acoustic power and therefore the involved strain and electric potential or by inducing bias voltages.
-It should finally be mentioned that the experiments were performed at room temperature and ambient pressure, far from the quantum limit.
-The experimental platform formed by such mechanical resonators is however readily scalable down to the nanoscale.
-This would result in systems with increased quality factors at higher operating frequencies, two essential ingredients that would make them suitable for applications to the burgeoning field of quantum acoustics.
+Such a complete description could allow exploiting the richness and unique features of the proposed platform for the coherent control of complex mechanical systems but also for the control of the displacement and hence strain distribution on a substrate surface.
+This control could further be enhanced by a thorough exploitation of the SAW excitation, for instance by controlling the acoustic power and therefore the involved strain and electric potential.
+The scalability of the proposed system down to the nanoscale promises GHz operation.
+It also offers genuine potential for the realisation of dense arrays of mechanical oscillators exhibiting coupling characteristics that could be dynamically tuned by traveling surface waves.